PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/cloudngfw/README.md

 #### management_mode

-Defines how the cngfw is managed.
+Defines how the cloudngfw is managed.
-- When set to `panorama`, the cngfw policies are managed through Panorama.
+- When set to `panorama`, the cloudngfw policies are managed through Panorama.
-- When set to `rulestack`, the cngfw policies are managed through Azure Rulestack.
+- When set to `rulestack`, the cloudngfw policies are managed through Azure Rulestack.

 Type: string

 <sup>[back to list](#modules-required-inputs)</sup>

-#### cngfw_config
+#### cloudngfw_config

-Map of objects describing Palo Alto Next Generation Firewalls (cngfw).
+Map of objects describing Palo Alto Next Generation Firewalls (cloudngfw).

 List of available properties: